Goblinmine/Goblinmines-Minecart-Tweaks/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions for new features or improvements, feel free to open an issue or submit a pull request on the [Gitea repository](https://git.maybug.net/Goblinmine/goblinmines-minecart-tweaks).
+If you have suggestions for new features or improvements, feel free to open an issue or submit a pull request on the [Github repository](https://github.com/Goblinmine/goblinmines-minecart-tweaks).

 ## Support

-If you encounter any issues or have questions about the mod, please open an issue on the [Gitea repository](https://git.maybug.net/Goblinmine/goblinmines-minecart-tweaks/issues).
+If you encounter any issues or have questions about the mod, please open an issue on the [Github repository](https://github.com/Goblinmine/goblinmines-minecart-tweaks/issues).

 ## Acknowledgments